nvim-telekasten/telekasten.nvim/BACKLOG.md

 # Backlog

+- [ ] maybe a virtual line in the 1st line that shows number of backlinks and maybe other interesting stuff
+    - or put it as an extmark at the end of the first line, meh.
 - [ ] some support for #tags
 - [ ] some cool buffer showing backlinks (and stuff?)
     - maybe another one where we dot-render a graph of linked notes and